molgenis/molgenis-service-armadillo/README.md

 4. Add a bucket `shared-lifecyle`
 5. Copy the folders in `data/shared-lifecycle` in this repository to the bucket
 6. In `application.yml`, uncomment the `minio` section.
 7. Now Armadillo will automatically connect to MinIO at startup.

+> **_Note_**: When you run Armadillo locally for the first time, the `lifecycle` project has not been
+> added to the system metadata yet.
+To add it, do the following:
+> - Go to the Swagger UI (`http://localhost:8080/swagger-ui/index.html`)
+> - Go to the `PUT /admin/projects` endpoint
+> - Add the project `lifecycle`
+>
+> Now you're all set!

 ### DataSHIELD Profiles
 There are several DataSHIELD profiles you can start.
 At this stage these are the following: